Table of Contents

 For these reasons, we, as parents, have an essential role in fostering our children’s attitudes and adopting good financial habits.

-Here are 10 Ways To Talk To Your Kids About Money:
+10 Ways How To Talk To Your Kids About Money

-Conversations with your teens about anything sensitive can be awkward, especially about money.
+Conversations with your teens about anything sensitive can be awkward, especially about being fiscally responsible with money.
 According to a 2018 T. Rowe Price survey, 66% of parents are reluctant to discuss money matters with their children.
 Only 21% of the kids recall their parents speaking about money at least once a week.

 Speaking to children about finances takes some of the mystique out of money for them at an early age.
 It is more comfortable for parents to talk about savings, giving them a head start in math.
 Explain how the bank holds money for people and explain how it lends money.
 This will begin a conversation about financial literacy, leading to developing money management skills.